Buddy programme and events for newcomers

 MitID allows you to use the same login from different devices via the MitID-app.
 Read more about MitID at mitid.dk

-This may be a tax number or a CPR number from a previous stay in Denmark you can get MitID by following the guide Get MitID with a foreign passport / ID card on mitid.dk.
-The guide will tell you to scan your passport or ID card using your smartphone.
+Please follow the guide Get MitID with a foreign passport / ID card on mitid.dk.
+The guide will tell you to scan your passport (or ID card with a chip from certain Schengen countries) using your smartphone.

-If you have a CPR number and are experiencing trouble getting MitID:
+If you are experiencing trouble activating MitID:

-If you have followed the guide on mitid.dk scanning your passport or ID card (from Schengen countries) please book an appointment with Citizen Service (Borgerservice) and bring an attesting witness.
-IMPORTANT: Please familiarise yourself with what is required for Citizen Service to help you get MitID before your appointment.
+If you have followed this guide on mitid.dk scanning your passport or ID card (from Schengen countries) but still can't activate MitID please book an appointment with Citizen Service (Borgerservice).

-If you do not have a smartphone or are unable to use the MitID app
+If you do not have a smartphone

-If this is the case, there are alternatives to using MitID.
+If this is the case there are alternatives to using MitID as an app.
 Please contact Citizen Service at 89 40 22 22 to know how to get MitID without using the MitID-app when moving to Denmark.

 If you have any income in Denmark, you need to apply for at tax card from the Danish Tax Agency (Skattestyrelsen).